SARL-PLUS/RL_bootcamp_tutorial/README.md

 - Rewards shaping by modifiyng the penalty
 - Increasing the complexity of the problem
 - Try hyperparameters of the algorithms RL Agents
-- Help and contribute section
+- Help and contribute section please contact us

 [//]: # (- TOC has to be correct)